Links on Android Authority may earn us a commission. Learn more.

 Local events: Facebook

 Facebook has its ups and downs.
 However, there are few apps with Facebook’s capabilities in terms of local events.
 The app lets you check out things happening in your area and any venue worth its salt has its latest events posted somewhere on Facebook.
 You can use the app to find nearby concerts or Magic: The Gathering games at local card shops.
 Plus, Groups lets you coordinate events with other people for things such as Pokemon Go.
 Yes, the app isn’t very good and the privacy on the platform is basically nonexistent.
 Still, Facebook is good for finding stuff happening near you.
-There are also some specialty event apps such as GameFor if you want something a little more specific.

 Local news: Your local news app